19hours/sg-statutes/Acts/Building Maintenance and Strata Management Act.md

 for the purpose of creating additional common property.

-(4) A management corporation may approve the subdivision of a lot or the amalgamation of 2 or more lots resulting in the creation of any additional or new common property.
+(4) A management corporation may, by an ordinary resolution, approve the subdivision of a lot or the amalgamation of 2 or more lots resulting in the creation of any additional or new common property.

+[Act 35 of 2017 wef 01/02/2019]

 (5) Where there are 2 or more management corporations established for separate parcels which are of the same tenure, the respective management corporations may, pursuant to respective special resolutions and subject to such approval from the relevant authority, accept and execute such instruments to amalgamate the common property within the parcels to be held by all the subsidiary proprietors of the respective management corporations as tenants-in-common in undivided shares.